ncatlab/nlab-content/pages/3/8/6/0/683/content.md

   \,.
 $$

-This is sometimes called the **Quillen formula** for comuting homotopy colimits.
+This is sometimes called the **Quillen formula** for computing homotopy colimits.
 Analogously with $P_{inj}$ a fibrant replacement functor for the injective model structure, we have

 $$
   holim F \simeq lim P_{inj}(F)